ashish2309/ashishtest/README.md

 # Discount Calculator

-Purpose of this application is to find the net payable amount on a given bill by validating the items on several conditions.
+Purpose of this application is to find the net payable amount on a given bill by validating the items and user on several conditions.

 The following discounts may apply: